 The exciting potential of current studies, the low risks compared to opioid treatments, and the wealth of positive anecdotal evidence seems to say there’s a lot to gain from trying MMJ for pain..

-But before that, you should speak to a medical professional about your condition, current plan, and options.
+But before that, you should speak to a medical professional about your condition, current plan, options, and how to get an MMJ card in Colorado.
 At Medical Alternatives Clinics, we connect medical marijuana doctors in the Colorado Springs, CO area.
 We work with people just like you looking for relief from pain.

 Contact Medical Alternative Clinics today.
 Schedule a convenient appointment to speak to one of our doctors to learn more about medical marijuana may bring you the relief you’ve been looking for…